mrkrumhausen/product-space/plays/mvp.md

 ## Concluding notes

 Your MVP should not be v0.1 of something complex, but v1.0 of something simple and great.

+By focusing on only a few core features in the first version, you are forced to find the true essence and value of the product.
+If your product needs "everything" in order to be good, then it's probably not very innovative (though it might be a nice upgrade to an existing product).
+Put another way, if your product is great, it doesn't need to be good.

 Products that do less but are loved, are more successful than products which have more features

 - **Simple**.
 Customers accept simple products every day
 - **Lovable**.
 People have to want to use it.